 These advancements are partly due to increased data storage capacities for embedded IFEC systems, but the real game-changer was when audio and video on-demand (AVOD) became available via WI-FI on planes.

 Wi-Fi on planes was originally aimed mainly at professionals traveling for business who wanted to be able to stay on top of emails and other work while in transit.
-Thanks to significant advances in wireless internet and the rise of internet enabled personal electronic devices (PEDs), it has become a customer expectation that even on short flights, some degree of internet and media access will be included with the price of a ticket, or available a la carte for those willing to pay for it.
+Thanks to significant advances in wireless internet, data, and the rise of internet enabled personal electronic devices (PEDs), it has become a customer expectation that even on short flights, some degree of internet and media access will be included with the price of a ticket, or available a la carte for those willing to pay for it.

 A key technological enabler of this IFEC revolution has been the increased use of High-Throughput Satellites operating in the Ku and Ka bands.
 For the time being, the Ku-band is much more widely used, and IFEC provider Gogo predicts that it will remain this way for the near future, but it is likely that Ka-band IFEC systems will become more common as more Ka-band constellations go online.